jamesloper/lemontron/_bom/m3-shims.md

 kofi: true
 optional: false
 ---

-4 used in the bed holder, 4 for the idlers.
-2 used on the belt tensioner.
+4 for the Bed Holder, 6 for the Mid Plate Idlers, 2 for the Belt Tensioner, 2 for the Z-Idler, 2 for the X Idlers.